goldmansachs/reladomo-kata/README.md

 4) Make sure the JDK you just setup, is checked off under the "Installed JREs".

 ##### Run the Maven build
-1) Right click on "reladomo-kata".
+1) Right click on "reladomo-kata-parent".

 2) Navigate to "Run As" => "Maven build".